tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 #### "Static-local" state

-`tf.contrib.eager.defun` today treats state as function-static variables, which allows for code like:
+`tf.contrib.eager.function` today treats state as function-static variables, which allows for code like:

 ```python